robkinyon/dbix-class-sims/README.md

 - 1 All child relationships are handled

     Because they're a child relationship, they are deferred until the time that model is handled in the toposorted graph.
 They are not created now because they might associate with a different parent that has not been created yet.

 - 1 The postprocess hook fires.

-    Note that any child rows are not guaranteed to exist yet.
+    Note that child rows are not guaranteed to exist yet.

 # TODO